Data Processing Agreement

 i. in Clause 11(a) Option shall apply;

 6.6.
-In relation to Personal Data that is subject to the GDPR:
+For Personal Data Subject to the GDPR:

 i.
 Processor is the "data exporter" and Sub-Processor is the "data importer";